sajibcse68/MyDailyLearn/blockchain/overview.md

 `A transaction is a serialized binary message` that contains the following data:

-- `Nonce:` A sequence number, issued by the originating EOA, used to prevent message replay
+- `Nonce:` A sequence number, issued by the originating EOA, used to prevent message replay. the nonce is an attribute of the originating address; that is, it only has meaning in the context of the sending address.
+However, the nonce is not stored explicitly as part of an account’s state on the blockchain.
+Instead, it is calculated dynamically, by `counting the number of confirmed transactions` that have originated from an address.
+In summary, it is important to note that the use of the nonce is actually vital for an account-based protocol, in contrast to the “Unspent Transaction Output” (UTXO) mechanism of the Bitcoin protocol.
 - `Gas Price:` The price of gas (in `wei`) the originator is willing to pay
 - `Gas Limit:` the maximum amount of gas the originator is willing to buy for this transaction
 - `Recipient:` The destination Ethereum address